Bring Kitty Home

-Our kittens are eating Royal Canin Kitten Formula and our adult cats are eating Royal Canin Adult.
-They should have a diet that consists of both wet (canned) and dry food.
-Do not switch the dry food “cold turkey” because it could upset the kitty’s digestive tract and they might get diarrhea or vomit.
+Our kittens are eating Science Diet Kitten and our adult cats are eating Science Diet Adult.
+Please do not switch the dry food “cold turkey” because it could upset the kitty’s digestive tract and they might get diarrhea or vomit.
 Dry food transitions are done over a 7-to-10-day period gradually increasing the amount of new food while reducing the amount of the previous food each day.

 ❑ Carrier: The adopter will need to provide a carrier at the time of adoption to transport the adopted kitty.
 If bringing a carrier from home, please make sure the carrier is clean.
 New smells can be overwhelming and stressful to cats moving to a new home.
 Also, make sure to clean any blankets or pads inside the carrier.
 Some cat carrier recommendations are Pet Gear and Petmate.

 Adjust to a New Home

 Adjusting to a new home can be a tense and frightening experience for a cat or kitten.
 A cat’s basic reaction to stress is to run and hide.
 You can help ease the transition to a new environment by providing a safe haven for your new kitty that will serve as a safe zone.
 All too often people will let the kitty immediately explore their entire house.
 It is very common for them to hide under furniture because they are scared which could result in litter box aversion.
 It is best to establish a small enclosed space away from the resident pets to serve as a home base which will help the kitty feel more comfortable and secure.
 The best space is usually a spare bedroom or office.